Comparison & Guides

 Obsessing Over Dosha Scores

 Your body type is a useful guide, not a definitive label.
-It can shift slightly with seasons, life stages, and circumstances.
+It shifts slightly with seasons, life stages, and circumstances.

-Instead: Focus on how you feel and use body type as a compass, not a cage.
+Instead: Focus on how you feel.
+Use body type as a compass, not a cage.

 Essential Ayurvedic Pantry Items